White House, European allies prepare to target Russia’s central bank in what would be a dramatic escalation of financial crackdown

 Targeting the central bank could lead to domestic turmoil in Russia, such as by triggering a bank run, cratering the ruble, and causing panic among Russian businesses.

-Michael S. Bernstam, a research fellow at Stanford University’s Hoover Institution, said if Washington and other governments impose full and immediate sanctions on Russia’s central bank it would be not only the single-most impactful financial sanction, but the “only one that can work” to get Moscow to stand down.
+Michael S. Bernstam, a research fellow at Stanford University’s Hoover Institution, said if Washington and other governments impose full and immediate sanctions on Russia’s central bank it would be not only the single-most impactful financial sanction, but the only sanction, in his view, that could get Moscow to stand down.

 The White House has already sanctioned Russia’s largest banks, but Moscow can turn to its sizable foreign reserves to prop up those banks for a while.
 Removing that option, he said, would cripple Moscow’s ability to bail out its banks.